-Montenegro: A2A to sell its shares to Power utilities of Serbia or Croatia?4.
-May 2015. / SEE Energy News
+Montenegro: A2A to sell its shares to Power utilities of Serbia or Croatia?, SEE Energy News

 The Electric Power Industry of Croatia (HEP) has announced an investment breakthrough in the region, and first step could be takeover of the Electric Power Industry of Montenegro.
 Electric Power Industry of Serbia also has similar intentions towards the Montenegrin electric power industry.